sgan0420/patlytics-infringement-checker/README.md

 ## Running the Application

-You can run the application locally using Docker Compose referring to the setup instructions below.
+You can run the application locally using Docker Compose, referring to the setup instructions below.

 Alternatively, access the hosted version at [https://patlytics-infringement-checker-frontend.onrender.com/history](https://patlytics-infringement-checker-frontend.onrender.com/history).
+Be aware that the hosted version may have a slightly longer loading time due to free hosting constraints.

-> Note: The hosted version may have limited availability due to free hosting constraints.
+> Note: The databases for the local and hosted versions are separate and do not share data.

 ## Setup Instructions